parrt/msds501/notes/programming.md

 **Step one** in any problem-solving situation is to fully understand the problem and clearly identify the goal.
 It might sound obvious, but any fuzziness in our understanding of the problem could send us off in the wrong direction.
 In a data science setting, the goal is usually a question we're trying to answer, such as "*which sales regions show the fastest year-on-year growth?*" (summary statistics), "*which transactions are fraudulent?*" (classifier) or "*what will a stock price be at a future date?*" (predictor).
 We should be able to precisely articulate the goal and the expected output using English words.
 If we can't do that, then no amount of coding expertise in Python or R will solve the problem.
 We'll see some examples shortly.

+**Step two** (or possibly part of step one) of the problem-solving process is to write out some input-output pairs by hand.
+Doing so helps us understand what the program will need to do and how it might do it.
+As we will see, this technique works not only for the overall input and output, but also works great for designing [functions](functions.ipynb) (reusable bits of code). **We can't automate operations with code if we can't identify and perform the operations manually.** Moreover, listing a bunch of cases usually highlights special cases, such as "when the input is negative, the output should be empty".
+In other words, the program should not crash with a negative number as input.
+Programmers call this *test-driven design*.

+In a job interviewing setting, this step means immediately trying to draw a few instances of the problem.
+For example, if asked to process a list of numbers in some way, begin by putting three or four numbers up on the board or on a piece of paper.
+This naturally brings up a number of important questions that the interviewer is expecting you to ask, such as where the data comes from and whether it can all fit in memory etc...

-**Step two** is to figure out what data or input, our raw materials, that we need to achieve the goal.
+**Step three** is to figure out what data or input, our raw materials, that we need to achieve the goal.
 Without the right data, we can't solve the problem.
 For example, I once mentored a student practicum team whose goal was to identify which customers of a website would upgrade to a professional account.
 The students only had data on users that had upgraded and no data on users who declined to upgrade.
 Whoops!
 You can't build an apples versus oranges classifier if you only have data on apples.
 If you don't have all the data you need, it's important to identify this requirement as part of the problem-solving process.
 Data acquisition often requires programming and we'll revisit the topic below as part of our generic program outline.

-**Step three** of the problem-solving process is to write out some input-output pairs by hand.
-Doing so helps us understand what the program will need to do and how it might do it.
-As we will see, this technique works not only for the overall input and output, but also works great for designing [functions](functions.ipynb) (reusable bits of code). **We can't automate operations with code if we can't identify and perform the operations manually.** Moreover, listing a bunch of cases usually highlights special cases, such as "when the input is negative, the output should be empty".
-In other words, the program should not crash with a negative number as input.
-Programmers call this *test-driven design*.

-In a job interviewing setting, this step means immediately trying to draw a few instances of the problem.
-For example, if asked to process a list of numbers in some way, begin by putting three or four numbers up on the board or on a piece of paper.
-This naturally brings up a number of important questions that the interviewer is expecting you to ask, such as where the data comes from and whether it can all fit in memory etc...

 At this point, we've actually set the stage necessary to solve problems and we haven't thought about code at all.
 We started with the end result and then identified the data we need.
 The input-output pairs neatly bracket the computation we need to perform.
 At the beginning, we have the known data and, at the end, we have the expected output or work product.
 Ok, onto the programming steps.